Blockchain glossary: Every crypto phrase you need to know

 Cryptocurrency wallets are where you can store your cryptocurrency and NFTs.
 These wallets can be hot or cold -- that is, browser wallets connected to the internet or physical hardware unconnected to the internet.
 Wallets can both read and write, meaning they can receive information but also act as a signature or online ID.

 Web3 is the next iteration of the internet as imagined by blockchain enthusiasts.
 Web1 was read-only internet, from the internet's invention until around 2005.
-Web2 refers to the advent of users being able to produce content and upload it onto the internet.
-Web3 would be an internet which is blockchain integrated.
-Imagine owning your social media posts as NFTs, using a cryptocurrency like ether as a universal currency and having your wallet as a form of ID instead of a email/password combo.
+Web2 refers to the advent of people being able to produce content and upload it onto the internet.
+Web3 would be an internet that is blockchain integrated.
+Imagine owning your social media posts as NFTs, using a cryptocurrency like ether as a universal currency and having your wallet as a form of ID instead of a email-password combo.

 A presale list for cryptocurrencies and NFTs.
 Whitelisted investors are able to buy the asset before public launch, sometimes for a discounted price.